parnaljoshi/gsh-zebrafish-hackathon/README.md

 This challenge invites participants to identify potential **genomic safe harbor (GSH) sites** in the **zebrafish genome** using an **integrative omics approach**.

 ---
+## Background

+What are gshs, why is it important to identify them, citation

+---

 ## Goal